 Is it worth using a Teleconverter?

-To answer this question, we should see the advantages and disadvantages of using a Lens Extender.
+To answer this question, we should see the pros and cons of using a Lens Extender.

 Advantages of Teleconverter